ItaiAxelrad/axelrad-climbing/src/posts/2011-12-23-bishop-december-2011/index.md

 author: 'Eden Axelrad'
 id: 3673751976227584369
 location: 'Bishop, CA'
-tags: ['Axelrad', 'bishop', 'Bouldering', 'boulders', 'buttermilks', 'California']
+tags: ['bishop', 'boulders', 'buttermilks', 'California']
 ---

 We were off for winter break and a family trip to Mammoth was planned.
 My brother and I insisted on stopping in Bishop on the way up for a few hours.
 We arrived in Bishop, and after a quick lunch at Schat's Bakery, we decided to drive up to the ice caves at the top of the Sads.